Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

-I love you more than anyone else in this world, Selin.
+> I love you more than anyone else in this world, Selin.
 I know you love physics.
-I hope it was mathematically worthy of your consideration. 🌹
+That is why I created this proof.
+I hope it is mathematically worthy of your consideration. 🌹